Who Is Lily James?

 'Baby Driver,' 'Mamma Mia!
 Here We Go Again'

-James' film projects fared better in 2017 with Baby Driver, playing the main squeeze of the title character Baby (Ansel Elgort).
-She also starred in the Winston Churchill war drama Darkest Hour (2017) and the musical film Mamma Mia!
-Here We Go Again (2018).
+James' film projects fared better in 2017, as she played the main squeeze of the title character in Baby Driver and featured prominently in the Winston Churchill war drama Darkest Hour.
+The following year she showcased her singing and dancing chops in the popular jukebox musical sequel Mamma Mia!
+Here We Go Again.

 'The Guernsey Literary and Potato Peel Pie Society'